cardano-foundation/CIPs/CIP-0118/README.md

 We add another new field to the transaction body, called `fulfills`, which has the same type as the structure containing transaction inputs, `\powerset Input`.

-Requests and fulfills are examples of a way to submit and resolve specific kind of _intents_.
+Requests and fulfills are examples of a way to submit and resolve one specific kind of _intents_.
 Whenever we discuss changes that are specific to the Babel fees/swaps usecase, we will refer to requests and fulfills.
 When generalization is possible, we say intents.